virtouso/Tactical-RPG-Test/README.md

 - there is good use of oop and classes are short
 - used fail-fast approach and tried dont placing any exception-handler or null checking to be able to solve problem fast.
 - seperated assemblies to seperate team or programmer codes form other plugins
+- basically functions that return null are bad but i used many times. but its not bad by fail-fast approach.

 ## Design Patterns
 #### Dependency Injection